 - Athletic Training Facilities

-Space is both scarce and plentiful, causing programs, faculty, and students to feel disconnected and perpetually seeking their place.
+overabundance, leading programs, faculty, and students to feel disconnected and constantly in search of their place.

 At 50 years old, the Eisenhower High School for the Decatur Public School District was physically worn, and functionally ineffective.
 The school district conducted a community engagement planning process to determine how best to meet the current and future educational aspirations of the community.